How it works

 How the Australian Apprenticeship Support Network works

-Employ an Apprentice
+Employ an apprentice or trainee.

-Click here to contact us or Call 13 6348 (13MEGT).
+Click here to contact us or call 13 6348 (13 MEGT).

 Select a Registered Training Organisation (RTO) to provide the training for your apprentice or trainee and complete their enrolment.

 MEGT will assess and advise of your eligibility for Australian Government employer incentives.

-A MEGT consultant will contact you, as the employer, during the apprenticeship to monitor progress.
+We will contact you, as the employer, during the apprenticeship to monitor progress.

 Your MEGT consultant will facilitate government incentive payments due to you (as employer) or personal benefits due to your apprentice during the apprenticeship including the completion incentive payment.